Back to List

 Link: http://redit.ucr.edu/OrApps/RED/Policies.aspx?k=135

-If UCR investigators wish to contract with external institutions (public or private) to generate custom antibodies, federal regulations require that UCR confirm the other institution has appropriate vertebrate animal procedures and regulatory approvals in place.
+If UCR investigators wish to contract with external institutions (public or private) to generate custom antibodies, federal regulations require UCR to confirm that the other institution has appropriate vertebrate animal procedures and regulatory approvals in place.